jalopezg-git/libledmtx/README.md

 ````

 ### Optional features

-#### Double buffer
-libledmtx can be optionally built to support double buffer configuration.
-To do so, you can invoke `make` as follows:
+Additional features can be enabled / disabled by appending a list of `ENABLE_xxx=(0|1)` to the make command line, e.g. to build libledmtx with support for double buffer

 ```bash
 $ make ENABLE_DOUBLE_BUFFER=1
 ```

+#### Double buffer
+libledmtx can be optionally built to support double buffer configuration.
+To do so, you can append `ENABLE_DOUBLE_BUFFER=1` to the make command line.
 Note that, in a double-buffer build, both the frontbuffer and backbuffer point to the same buffer by default.
-See [`ledmtx_setbackbuffer()`](https://github.com/jalopezg-git/libledmtx/blob/master/include/ledmtx_core.h#L181) for details.
+See [`ledmtx_setbackbuffer()`](https://github.com/jalopezg-git/libledmtx/blob/master/include/ledmtx_core.h#L191) for details.

 The feature is disabled by default.
 Enabling it uses +4 additional bytes of RAM and makes each library function that touches a buffer +2 cycles slower, including the driver's vertical refresh routine.
 This is, in general, acceptable for most applications though.

+### User-defined viewport
+Set `ENABLE_VIEWPORT=1` to build a viewport-aware version of libledmtx, i.e. enable support for having a framebuffer larger than the physical display.
+In this case, `libledmtx_init()` sets both, the framebuffer and initial viewport geometry.
+The visible rectangle can be set as many times as needed via [`ledmtx_setviewport()`](https://github.com/jalopezg-git/libledmtx/blob/master/include/ledmtx_core.h#L147).

+This feature is disabled by default.
+When enabled, it uses +4 additional bytes of RAM in the access bank and makes the driver vertical refresh routine slightly slower (~5 cycles).

 ## Testing
 The test suite is based on LLVM's lit.
 Besides the dependencies required to build libledmtx, running tests also requires: